awwais/awwais.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Awais Mustafa.Student of [ComputerScience](http://computerscience.com).
+I am Awais Mustafa.
+Student of [ComputerScience](http://computerscience.com).

 <!-- You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.